Research Team

 Damiano Garofalo

-Damiano Garofalo is assistant professor in Film & Television Studies at the Department of History, Anthropology, Religions, Arts, Performing Art, Sapienza University of Rome, where he teaches Cinema History, Television History, and Television Serial Narratives.
+Damiano Garofalo is associate professor in Film & Television Studies at the Department of History, Anthropology, Religions, Arts, Performing Art, Sapienza University of Rome, where he teaches Cinema History, Television History, and Television Serial Narratives.
 After receiving his PhD in Historical Studies from the University of Padua, he taught as an adjunct professor at the Universities of Padua, Udine, Milan (Cattolica), Cassino and Rome (Sapienza).
 From 2017 to 2019, he was a postdoctoral research fellow at the Catholic University of Milan, where he worked at CeRTA - Television and Audiovisual Research Center.
 In 2016 he was visiting lecturer at McGill University (Montreal) and in 2019 visiting scholar at Ohio State University (Columbus, OH).
 His main research topics include the history of Italian television from a social perspective, the cultural history of Italian cinema, the international distribution of Italian audiovisual media, and the relations between cinema, media and history with particular reference to the representation of the Holocaust in visual culture.
 On these issues, he has published several essays, articles and three monographs.
 Currently, he is part of the the editorial board of the journal Cinema e Storia.
 Rivista di studi interdisciplinari and editor-in-chief of Imago.
 Studi di cinema e media.

 Luca Antoniazzi